openvinotoolkit/openvino/samples/c/hello_nv12_input_classification_ov/README.md

 335       0.021384
 186       0.017978

-This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+This sample is an API example.
+For any performance measurements, use the dedicated `benchmark_app` tool.
 ```